clojurians/clojurians-matrix/README.md

 Currently we're faking being a real Matrix home server and just implement the `publicRooms` directory server endpoint by serving a static file at the right location.

+#### Adding a Room to the Directory

+1. Invite an admin
+2. Make sure the room matches all criteria
+3. Submit a pull request which adds a map with at least the following fields to `resources/rooms.edn`

+        {:matrix/internal-id "!gWEkPbprAwBHgNtVcH:matrix.org"
+         :matrix/room-type :matrix/native}

 #### How to run

 ```